rodw/rodw.github.com/content/snippets/js-snippets.md

 tags: [javascript,dev]
 slug: rectangles-intersect
 date: 2013-3-3
+title: How to determine if two rectangles overlap
 ---

-# How to determine if two rectangles overlap.
+# How to determine if two rectangles overlap

 ```javascript
 // Assuming that x1,y1 and x2,y2 give the upper left and